-Building on innovations in LNG-powered vessels, Egil Ulvan Rederi is planning to build a brand-new type of LNG-electric cargo ship, using cranes and freezer rooms to lower emissions.
+Building on innovations in LNG-powered vessels, Egil Ulvan Rederi has built a brand-new type of LNG-electric cargo ship, using cranes and freezer rooms to lower emissions.

-The ship, Kristian With, will have an on-deck crane with a capacity of 120 metric tons.
-The crane’s control brake system will convert its kinetic energy into electric power using a dynamo.
+The ship, Kristian With, has two on-deck cranes with a total capacity of 70 metric tons.
+The cranes' control brake system converts its kinetic energy into electric power using a dynamo.
 This is the same system electric cars and trains use to regenerate energy when braking.

-The ship’s LNG tanks, meanwhile, will always be kept at -150 °C and will be used to keep the ship’s freezer room cool, saving 50 kW/h.
+The ship’s LNG tanks, meanwhile, are always kept at -150 °C and used to keep the ship’s freezer room cool, saving 50 kW/h.

-Using battery power to supplement its LNG engines, the cargo ship could reduce CO₂ emissions by 20 per cent and NOₓ emissions by 95 per cent.
-While in dock, it will be able to run for three to four hours on battery power alone.
+Using battery power to supplement its LNG engines, the cargo ship can reduce CO₂ emissions by up to 20 per cent and NOₓ emissions by up to 95 per cent.
+While in dock, it can run for three to four hours on battery power alone.

-The ship is intended to run at 15 knots on a 14-day return journey along a lengthy stretch of the Norwegian coastline, from Fredrikstad in the far south-east to Tromsø north of the Arctic circle.
+Kristian With sails a 16-day return journey along a lengthy stretch of the Norwegian coastline, from Moss in the far southeast to Tromsø north of the Arctic circle.